marceldobehere/goofy-chat-app/readme.md

 - `Shift + Enter` to add new line
 - Left click the background to clear the chat

+## How to host locally
+1. Clone the repo
+2. Run `npm install`
+3. Run `npm start`
+4. The server is now running at localhost:80

 ## TODO
+(There is a bit of stuff, since I just made it in like 2 days lmao)
 - Add blocking people
 - Add notification sounds
 - Add a timeout for spam messages and registering